Mreg38/CIT114_Fall2021/Week 02 notes.md

 system is a public utility...
 The computer utility could become the basis of a new and important industry.

 #### Business Drivers
+Capacity planning:
-Capacity planning - the process of determining and fulfilling future demands of an organization's IT resources, products, and services.
+The process of determining and fulfilling future demands of an organization's IT resources, products, and services.

 Different capacity planning strategies exist:
   * Lead Strategy - adding capacity to an IT resource in anticipation of demand